dex4er/js-promise-readable/README.md

 const content = await promiseReadable.readAll()
 ```

-This method returns `Promise` which is fulfilled when stream is ended.
-The
+This method returns `Promise` which is fulfilled when stream is ended or
-content from the stream is buffered and then Promise returns this concatenated
+`undefined` value if stream is already ended.
+The content from the stream is
-content.
+buffered and then Promise returns this concatenated content.

 #### once